idham1432/idham1432/README.md

 - 👋 Hi, I’m Idham Malik
+- 👨‍🏫 I’m a Senior IT Trainer
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in full stack development and game development
-- 🌱 I’m currently learning MySql
+- 🌱 I’m currently learning MySQL and improving my backend skills
+- 💻 I enjoy building scalable apps and writing clean code
+- 🛠 Skilled in HTML, CSS, JavaScript, PHP, Python, Git, Arduino, and more
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on fun and meaningful tech projects
-- 📫 How to reach me idham1432@gmail.com
+- 📫 Reach me at: idham1432@gmail.com